qri-io/website/content/docs/tutorials/cli_quickstart.md

 $ qri new --body /users/home/nalcs_standings/data.csv --file /users/home/nalcs_standings/dataset.yaml me/nalcs_standings --title 'initial dataset' --message 'week 7 NALCS standings for the 2018 summer split' me/nalcs_standings
 ```

-Would give you the same dataset, but with a custom title and message.
+...would give you the same dataset, but with a custom title and message.
 If no title or message are given, Qri will generate a title for you.

 You can also add a commit messsage and title to the dataset itselfs: